Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

-I think I found the best lightweight hiking boots on the market.
+I think I found a pair of great hiking boots, perhaps the best lightweight hiking boots on the market.

 And I'm eager to tell you all about them!

-A hiking boots review should be fair and balanced: what I like, what I don't like.
+A hiking boots review should be fair and balanced: what I like, what I don't like, with plenty of details, and that's what you'll find here.

-I always like to start off on the right foot (OOH, a hiking pun!), so let me list the reasons I love these: Keen Targhee II Mid-hiking boots.
+I always like to start off on the right foot (OOH, a hiking pun!), so let me list the reasons I love these KEEN Targhee III mid hiking boots.

-NOTE: I am not pushing REI on you.
+NOTE: I am not pushing these KEEN hiking boots on you.

-If you purchase these boots using the links on this page, Hiking For Her receives a tiny (pennies on the dollar) commission without costing you a penny extra.
+If you purchase these boots using the links on this page, Hiking For Her receives a small (pennies on the dollar) commission without costing you a penny extra.

-Nobody asked me to write this review; I just want to tell you what works for me.
+Nobody asked me to write this review; I just want to tell you what works for me so you can make smart hiking gear choices with your hard earned money.

-2. I bought them a half size too big, to accommodate my high arches, wide feet, and tendency toward swollen sore toes.
-They feel lovely on my feet, even 10 miles into a 14 mile hike.
+I bought them a half size too big, to accommodate my high arches, wide feet, and tendency toward swollen sore toes.

 The larger size, however, created a balance problem while going uphill or navigating rocky terrain.